thefork-widgets/hide-normal-booking/README.md

 # HideNormalBooking

-Copy the code from styles.html and paste in TFM -> Analitycs
+Copy the code from styles.css and paste in TFM -> Analitycs

 Ex: